gloveboxes/dotNET-Core-IoT-Raspberry-Pi-Linux.-How-to-Build-Deploy-and-Debug/README.md

 The .NET Core IoT Library connects your applications to hardware.
 In this walk-through you will learn how to:

 1. Develop a C# .NET Core IoT application from a Linux, macOS or Windows 10 desktop,
-2. Deploy the app to a Raspberry Pi running Linux (or another board such as the BeagleBone),
+2. Deploy the app to a Raspberry Pi running Linux (or another board such as the BeagleBoard),
 3. Debug and step through your code,
 4. Stream telemetry to [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/about-iot-hub?WT.mc_id=devto-blog-dglover),
-5. Ok, you are a glutton for punishment, check out the [F# .Net Core IoT] in the samples directory).
+5. And if you are a glutton for punishment then check out the [F# .Net Core IoT] in the [samples](https://github.com/gloveboxes/dotNET-Core-IoT-Raspberry-Pi-Linux.-How-to-Build-Deploy-and-Debug) folder.

 ## Why .NET Core

-It used by millions of developers, it's mature, robust, fast, supports multiple programming languages (C#, F#, and VB.NET), runs on multiple platforms (Linux, macOS, and Windows), and is supported across multiple processor architectures.
+It used by millions of developers, it is mature, fast, supports multiple programming languages (C#, F#, and VB.NET), runs on multiple platforms (Linux, macOS, and Windows), and is supported across multiple processor architectures.
 It is used to build device, cloud, and IoT applications.

 [.NET Core](https://docs.microsoft.com/en-au/dotnet/core?WT.mc_id=devto-blog-dglover) is an [open-source](https://github.com/dotnet/coreclr/blob/master/LICENSE.TXT), general-purpose development platform maintained by Microsoft and the .NET community on [GitHub](https://github.com/dotnet/core).

 ## The .NET Core IoT Libraries Open Source Project

-The Microsoft .NET Core team are turning their attention to supporting [IoT](https://en.wikipedia.org/wiki/Internet_of_things) scenarios with [.NET Core IoT Libraries](https://github.com/dotnet/iot) across Linux, and Windows IoT Core, on ARM and Intel processor architectures.
+The Microsoft .NET Core team along with the developer community are building support for [IoT](https://en.wikipedia.org/wiki/Internet_of_things) scenarios.
+The [.NET Core IoT Library](https://github.com/dotnet/iot) is supported on Linux, and Windows IoT Core, across ARM and Intel processor architectures.
 See the [.NET Core IoT Library Roadmap](https://github.com/dotnet/iot/blob/master/Documentation/roadmap.md) for more information.

 ### System.Device.Gpio

-The [System.Device.Gpio](https://www.nuget.org/packages/System.Device.Gpio) preview package supports general-purpose I/O ([GPIO](https://en.wikipedia.org/wiki/General-purpose_input/output)) pins, PWM, I2C, SPI and related interfaces for interacting with low-level hardware pins to control hardware sensors, displays and input devices on single-board-computers; [Raspberry Pi](https://www.raspberrypi.org/), [BeagleBoard](https://beagleboard.org/), [HummingBoard](https://www.solid-run.com/nxp-family/hummingboard/), [ODROID](https://www.hardkernel.com/), and other single-board-computers that are supported by **Linux** and **Windows 10 IoT Core**.
+The [System.Device.Gpio](https://www.nuget.org/packages/System.Device.Gpio)  package supports general-purpose I/O ([GPIO](https://en.wikipedia.org/wiki/General-purpose_input/output)) pins, PWM, I2C, SPI and related interfaces for interacting with low-level hardware pins to control hardware sensors, displays and input devices on single-board-computers; [Raspberry Pi](https://www.raspberrypi.org/), [BeagleBoard](https://beagleboard.org/), [HummingBoard](https://www.solid-run.com/nxp-family/hummingboard/), [ODROID](https://www.hardkernel.com/), and other single-board-computers that are supported by Linux and Windows 10 IoT Core.

 ### Iot.Device.Bindings

 The [.NET Core IoT Repository](https://github.com/dotnet/iot/tree/master/src) contains [IoT.Device.Bindings](https://www.nuget.org/packages/Iot.Device.Bindings), a growing set of community-maintained device bindings for IoT components that you can use with your .NET Core applications.
-Porting your own C/C++ driver libraries to .NET Core and C# is pretty straight forward too.
+If you can't find what you need then porting your own C/C++ driver libraries to .NET Core and C# is pretty straight forward too.

 ## Software Set Up for Linux, macOS, and Windows 10 Desktops